UEFA.com celebrates the 20-year-old Dortmund and Norway striker with the world at his feet.

 "He has so much talent.
 He's a great guy with a superb mentality.
 No matter what style of football you play, he will always score lots of goals.
 He's so incredibly strong and has the technique and pace."

 Jesse Marsch, Salzburg coach

 "He's crazy insane, but that's what makes him so good."

 Maximilian Wöber, Salzburg defender

 "Erling has been very lucky with good coaches and team-mates.
 He is still learning.
 He loves to score goals but has also improved a lot in build-up play.
 It's not one specific moment, but a lot of hard work from him and also having a career plan regarding clubs where young players get the chance to play."

 Alf-Inge Haaland, father and former Norway midfielder

 "He's a cool guy who knows what it's about.
 Erling is very professional.
-I'm always one of the first at the training centre, but he is there earlier.
-He also comes to the training centre on days off.
+I'm always one of the first at the training ground, but he is there earlier.
+He also comes to the training ground on days off.
 He knows what is important and good for him."

 Roman Bürki, Dortmund goalkeeper